-Mold testing following mold remediation, known as post-remediation testing, is absolutely a must!
-This verification testing ensures that the mold remediation has been performed correctly, as evidenced by the laboratory results, which should show that the levels of mold spores are within the normal range for all types of mold spores compared to an outside control sample.
+Air Quality Testing following mold remediation, known as post-remediation testing, is absolutely a must!
+This verification testing ensures that the mold remediation has been performed correctly, as evidenced by the laboratory results.
+This should show that the levels of mold spores are within the normal range for all types of mold spores compared to an outside control sample.

-After mold remediation is completed, but before containment is removed and before any reconstruction has taken place, such as closing the wall by installing new drywall, post remediation testing is necessary.
+After mold remediation is completed, but before containment is removed and before any reconstruction has taken place, air quality testing is necessary.
 No matter how “clean” the area remediated may be, skipping this mold testing is not a good idea.

 When should the post remediation mold testing be performed?